corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 This is such a great way to see if you truly understood a concept.
 Don't be afraid to say "I don't know."
-The go and explore the answer together by going straight to the docs.
+Then go and explore the answer together by going straight to the docs.
 It's way more rewarding and honest.

 Help out with OSS code that is abandoned.